-A Startup that can’t raise enough capital.
+A Startup that can’t raise enough capital or find investors.
 Well, this one is sort of obvious and sort of tragic and, unfortunately, it happens all the time.
-So let’s talk about what it takes to raise capital from investors with an emphasis on VC investors.
-The reason is that angel investors who can be an asset to a company play the game the VC way, so understanding VC’s leads to understanding quality angel investors.
+So let’s talk about what it takes to raise capital from investors with an emphasis on venture capital investors.
+The reason is that angel investors who can be an asset to a company play the game the VC way, so understanding venture capital companies leads to understanding quality angel investors.

 First, to set expectations, in a given year, remember that about 3% of startup deals that get their first serious funding that year, actually get funding from institutional investors, primarily VC investors, the rest get it from angel investors.

-In 2018, according to the NVCA, this was about 2,040 companies raising first-time funding from VC’s out of a total of 8380 venture backed companies receiving funding during the year.
+In 2018, according to the NVCA, this was about 2,040 companies raising first-time funding from venture capital firms out of a total of 8380 venture backed companies receiving funding during the year.
 This doesn’t count those who self-fund, crowdfund, bootstrap, mortgage their houses or convince family members to fund their businesses.
 (More details and numbers about this in our course “Designing the Perfect Investor™“)

 We’re going to talk about these issues over a couple of posts because it’s complex and it matters!
 Helpfully, the Stanford Venture Capital Initiative (from my beloved MBA alma mater!), surveyed 681 VC firms, out of the NVCA’s estimate of approximately 1000 total U.S. VC firms, on their decision making processes.